floweredscarf/su25/labs/lab21/index.md

     giraffe
     octopus

-After the two sort calls on the same list, now the collection is sorted by length and elements with the same length are in alphabetical order with each other.
-If our sorting algorithm was not stable, then we would potentially lose the alphabetical information we achieved in the previous sort.
+After the two sort calls on the same list, now the collection is sorted by length, and elements with the same length are in alphabetical order with each other.
+If our sorting algorithm was not stable, then we would potentially lose the alphabetical information we achieved in the first sorting round.

 ## Space Complexity

-Thus far, in this class, we've mostly talked about time complexity.
+So far in this class, we've mostly talked about time complexity.
 Similarly to how we can do asymptotic analysis for runtime, we can also analyze how much *space* (i.e. memory) a given algorithm uses.
 For sorting algorithms, one common trait we look for is if the algorithm is **in-place**.

 Any sorting algorithm that takes in an input of size N is going to have to work with some amount of memory proportional to N to store the size of the input itself.
-An in-place algorithm is one that doesn't use a significant amount of *additional* memory.
-In this class, this means that the algorithm must use a constant amount of additional memory (for example, a few variables to keep track of your current index or something).
-Another way to think about it is if we can do the entire algorithm within the original given list, without creating an additional data structure.
+An **in-place algorithm** is one that doesn't use a significant amount of *additional* memory.
+In this class, this means that the algorithm must use a constant amount of additional memory (for example, a few variables to keep track of your current index).
+Another way to think about an in-place algorithm is that we can do the entire algorithm within the original given list, *without* creating an additional data structure.
 All the algorithms we discuss today are in-place and do not need to create another data structure.

-Note that the definition of in-place can vary–though in our class we say only a constant amount of space counts, some measures say using a logarithmic amount is okay.
-If you see other articles online, just be wary!
+Note that the definition of in-place can vary.
+In CS61BL, we say only a constant amount of additional space qualifies as being in-place, but other sources may say using a logarithmic amount is okay.

 ## Discussion: Sorting by Hand

-With a partner, discuss how you would sort a hand of 13 playing cards if you are dealt the cards one-by-one.
+Think about how you would sort a hand of 13 playing cards if you are dealt the cards one-by-one.
 Your hand should end up sorted first by suit, and then by rank within each suit.

-Then discuss how you would sort a pile of 300 CS 61BL exams by student ID.
-If it's different than your card-sorting algorithm of the previous step, explain why.
+Then, think about how you would sort a pile of 300 CS 61BL exams by student ID.
+If it's different than your card-sorting algorithm of the previous step, why?

-Afterwards, discuss with a partner and roughly describe an algorithm to formalize your sort.
-Can you tell if one is faster than the other?
-How so?
+How do the runtimes of your algorithms compare?

 ## Insertion Sort

-The first comparison-based sort we'll learn is called an *insertion sort*.
+The first comparison-based sort we'll learn is called an **insertion sort**.
 The basic idea for insertion sort can be formally summed up by this pseudocode:

     for each element in the collection: